John M. Fasano

 Saving Jessica Lynch, the Tom Selleck hit Stone Cold, Firestorm:

-others.
-Fasano directed the television movies Murder at The Presidio and
+His directing credits include the television movies Murder at The Presidio and

 A Family Lost as well as multiple episodes for the first and second